gloveboxes/PyCon-Hands-on-Lab/Lab1-ssh-debug/README.md

 ### Try the Debug Console

 Try the Visual Studio Code **Debug Console**.
-This will give you access to the Python REPL, try printing or setting variables, importing libraries etc.
+This will give you access to the Python REPL, try printing or setting variables, importing libraries, etc.

 ```python
 print(temperature)